 - Sprinkle: Brush with some butter and sprinkle with some sesame seeds.

 - Bake: Bake until golden brown.
 Best served hot.

 Tips In Making This Recipe

 - Always cover the phyllo dough with a damp kitchen towel to prevent them from getting dry and breaking apart.

 - Don't put too much filling as it'll burst when shaping the phyllo dough into coils.

 How To Store

-Room temperature - In an air-tight container they last up for a day.
+Room temperature - In an air-tight container, they last up to a day.
 Since they have meat as the filling, it's not recommended that you have them sitting long at room temperature.